-In short, the prosecution and even defendant may lead evidence, and the defendant may be cross examined, in relation to previous convictions approximating a felony grade, the probative value of which in relation to credibility outweighs prejudicial effect; or which involve as elements dishonest acts or false statements.
-If the previous conviction is not admitted by the witness, and those elements may be readily determined, it may be proved extrinsically.
-233 Convictions more than ten years old are not admissible unless probative value (supported by specific facts and circumstances) "substantially" outweighs prejudicial effects.
-There is room for doubt whether the rule 403 discretion applies to 609(a)(1) but the better view appears to be that it does not.
-The less exacting requirement of rule 609(a)(1) ("outweighs" rather than "substantially outweighs" prejudice) appears designed to prevail in this specific situation.
-There is authority rule 403 does not apply to 609(a)(2) previous convictions.
-234 Questions have arisen whether "dishonesty" requires an intention to deceive or defraud.
-The better view appears to be that such an intention is necessary, with the result offences such as theft or drug importation not containing such elements do not qualify.235

-In some respects rule 609 covers the same ground as Rule 608: both are concerned with a particular form of impeachment, by proving that a witness has a character for untruthfulness.
-The difference between the Rules is that if the misconduct was a bad act, it is covered by Rule 608, and the test of Rule 403 will apply.
-In contrast, Rule 609 governs situations where the misconduct resulted in a conviction: inquiry is controlled by a complex set of rules dependent in part on the type of conviction and in part by the witness being impeached.
+In short, the prosecution and even defendant may lead evidence, and the defendant may be cross examined, in relation to previous convictions approximating a felony grade, the probative value of which in relation to credibility is in the requisite balance to prejudicial effect; or previous convictions which involve as readily determinable elements dishonest acts or false statements.
+If the previous conviction is not admitted by the witness, it may be proved extrinsically.293 Convictions more than ten years old294 are not admissible unless probative value (supported by specific facts and circumstances) "substantially" outweighs prejudicial effects.
+The Rule 403 exclusionary discretion expressly applies to Rule 609(a)(1) witnesses other than the defendant.
+It is less obvious whether it applies to the defendant: under an express modification of the Rule 403 approach, the evidence will be admissible if probative value outweighs prejudicial effect.
+There is authority that Rule 403 does not apply to 609(a)(2) previous convictions.295 Questions have arisen whether "dishonesty" requires an intention to deceive or defraud.
+The better view appears to be that such an intention is necessary, with the result that offences such as theft or drug importation not containing such elements do not qualify.296 In some respects Rule 609 covers the same ground as Rule 608: both are concerned with a particular form of impeachment, by proving that a witness has a character for untruthfulness.
+The difference between the Rules is that if the misconduct did not result in conviction, it is covered by Rule 608, and the test of Rule 403 will apply.

-233 Ascertainment of those elements is limited to the charging documents; not a "mini-trial."
+293 Ascertainment of those elements is limited to the charging documents; not a "mini-trial".
 See Shepard v US (2005) 125 S Ct 1254.
+Questioning is restricted to date, name of offense, and its elements, and punishment: Doe v Sullivan County Tenn 956 F 2d 545, 551 (6th Cir, 1992).